qwik-azurelabs/ai900lab6/README.md

-# Learn to create clustering model using Azure ML Designer
+# Learn to create an Azure Cognitive Search solution